jugit88/node-examples/better-doctor-api/README.md

 Just start the server per the instructions above and search away.
 This is the quickest and easiest way to test and interact with the proxy.

-#### Dependencies
+#### Global Dependencies
--This assumes you have a local installation of ElasticSearch confiugured to run on port: 9200
+- This assumes you have a local installation of ElasticSearch confiugured to run on port: 9200

--Mocha
+- Mocha